B2B Advertising on Facebook: A Comprehensive Guide to Quality Lead Generation

 These values don't have to represent actual revenue, they're relative values to help Facebook understand which leads are more important to you.

-By setting up these custom conversions and assigning values, you're effectively creating a more nuanced signal for Facebook's algorithm.
+By setting up these custom conversions and assigning values, you're effectively creating a more nuanced signal for Facebook's algorithm to learn from.
 Instead of treating all leads equally, the algorithm will now understand that certain types of leads (those that trigger your high-value custom conversions) are more desirable.
 This will guide Facebook to optimize your ad delivery towards audiences more likely to generate these high-value conversions.

 Remember, after setting these up, you'll need to use these custom conversions as the optimization event in your ad sets.
 This tells Facebook to find more people likely to complete these specific high-value actions, rather than just general leads.
 This also means that you can bid higher for high-value audiences and much lower for standard leads.